netguycode/wp-p3-profiler/readme.txt

 == Changelog ==

+= 1.1.0 =
+ * Including plugin usage percentage / seconds in e-mail report
+ * Including theme name in e-mail report.
+Profiles created in older versions will show "unknown"
+ * Grammar / wording changes
+ * Remembering "disable opcode cache" in options table
+ * New option: use my ip.
+If this is set, the current IP will be used, if not, the stored IP pattern will be used
+ * IP patterns will be stored as an option
+ * Fixed:  IP patterns were being incorrectly escaped
+ * Displaying profile name in the top right
+ * If the profile didn't record any visits (e.g. wrong IP pattern) then an error will be displayed
+ * Fixing pagination on the history page

 = 1.0.5 =
  * Security - Fixed a path disclosure vulnerability
  * Security - sanitized user input before it gets back to the browser
+ * Thanks to Julio Potier from [Boiteaweb.fr](http://www.boiteaweb.fr/)

 = 1.0.4 =
  * Bugfix - uninstalling the plugin when it hasn't been activated can result in an error message